The Bay Lights: Installation

+The new installation started, but in December 2024, technical failures led to delays.
+50,000 LED lights are planned to be installed.
+Iowa-based Musco Sports Lighting is in charge of the installation.

 Cost

 The initial project cost $8 million, which was raised through private donations and contributions.
 50 million people were estimated to see The Bay Lights by 2015, and the project was estimated to bring up to $100 million in tourism revenue to the Bay Area.
 ZERO1, a non-profit dedicated to bringing art and technology together, signed on as the official fiscal sponsor of the project.

 The Bay Lights is estimated to use approximately $30 per day in electricity, or about $11,000 annually.
 During the temporary installation period, these costs were covered by a private solar investment company in the form of solar credits.

 In July 2014, Illuminate the Arts announced it was partnering with Tilt.com to sponsor a $1.2 million crowdfunding campaign to keep The Bay Lights lit until 2026.
 When the crowdfunding campaign raised less than expected, organizers focused on larger donors and ultimately raised the $4 million necessary to install long-term fixtures.
 The Bay Area Toll Authority, which oversees the bridge, agreed in 2014 to allocate up to $250,000 per year from toll revenues for maintenance and electricity.